cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 #outline()

 = Analysis <sec:introduction>
-== Initial Problem <the-problem>
+== The Problem <the-problem>
 Despite many people are investing in cryptocurrency markets, most of them do not understand how blockchain technology (the technology which powers cryptocurrencies) works, and there is a lack of educational resources available to help them learn.
 The goal is to create a platform where users can learn about blockchain technology, how it works, and how to use it.

 According to fenews.co.uk[#footnote[https://www.fenews.co.uk/skills/cryptocurrency-should-part-of-the-national-curriculum/]],
 == Research
 Blockchain is a distributed ledger technology that allows secure and transparent transactions without the need for a central authority.
 This creates a secure, members-only network, ensuring accurate and timely data access.
 It is often used in technologies such as cryptocurrencies, supply chain management, and Non-Fungible Tokens (NFT).
 Blockchains are decentralized, meaning that they are not controlled by a single entity, and they are immutable, meaning that once data is added to the blockchain, it cannot be changed or deleted.
 This also means it can only be stored in a peer to peer network, which is a network of computers that are connected to each other and can communicate with each other, and they all have equal status.